hsnfirdaus/ace-code-editorjs/README.md

 ace.config.setModuleUrl("ace/mode/php_worker", modePHPWorker);
 ```

-If you want you can also disable ace worker with passing `useWorker: false` in options config params.
+If you want, you can also disable ace worker with passing `{ useWorker: false }` in options config params.

 ## Complete Example